BrianInGermany/oldcardgames/content/_posts/en/2023-08-13-schafkopf.markdown

 | ----- | ---- | --------- | ------ |
 | 10    | 20   | 10        | -40    |

-#### Durchmarsch in Ramsch
-If any single player accumulates 90 points, the tables turn, and they win the Ramsch!
-A Durchmarsch is worth the same as a solo!
-- So be careful.

 ### Schneider, Schwarz
 #### Schneider
 If the playing party scores 61 or the defending scores 60, they have won the game.